kvic-z/SsdPmEnabler/README.md

 ## BigSur

 1. Open Terminal.
-Type the following lines one by one:
+Type the following command lines one by one:
 ````
  sudo cp -R ~/Downloads/SsdPmEnabler.kext /Library/Extensions
- sudo kextcache -i /
- sudo kextload /Library/Extensions/SsdPmEnabler.kext
 ````

-2. Once you run the third line in Step 1, MacOS will ask for your permission.
-Follow the system's instructions on screen.
+2. Once you run the command line in Step 1, MacOS will pop up a window to alert you about the new KEXT.

+Click "Open System Preferences" in on the pop-up.
+Then click "Allow" to grant `SsdPmEnabler.kext` permission to run.

-3. Reboot
+3. Reboot to take effect

+**N.B.**
+* There is no EXTRA slash after `SsdPmEnabler.kext` in the first command line in Step 1.
+* Ignore the invalid signature warning in Step 1
+* `SsdPmEnabler.kext` will not be able to run if you do not grant permission in Step 2.
+* See this [screenshot](https://raw.githubusercontent.com/kvic-z/SsdPmEnabler/main/New_Security_and%20Privacy_in_BigSur.png) for where to find the "Allow" button in Step 2.

 ## Catalina, Mojave or High Sierra